alex-cccu/Cradula/app/articles/software engineering/how-to-graduate.md

 When apply for graduate schemes, differently from other junior developer roles, the expectation is that you are very limited in experience.
 They want to be able to take you under their wing and mould you into the perfect little engineer for their company.
 But this means that they're less interested in you getting to the answer and more interested in how you attempt to get there.
 Are you able to think about problems in the right way?
 Are you showing the signs of what it takes to be a good engineer?
 Are you able to fail forwards?

-So when another engineer, like myself, goes back to review your code and see's that you were inactive on the assessment tab for 2 minutes before pasting in a perfect answer, that tells us nothing about how skilled you are as a developer.
+So when another engineer, like myself, goes back to review your code and sees that you were inactive on the assessment tab for 2 minutes before pasting in a perfect answer, that tells us nothing about how skilled you are as a developer.
 Oh, sorry!
 Did I forget to mention that we can see everything you do?
 I'm afraid so.
 While I was reviewing applications in 2024 and 2025, I would estimate that around 2 out of 3 copy and pasted the entire answer.
 There are some incredible tools out there that companies are using that track everything you do within the browser tab whilst doing a coding assessment.
 We can watch a full timeline of the tab and see every character you type and every time you paste in a perfectly crafted and commented answer.

 I think people also forget that they're not the only people to have ever used AI.
 The engineers who review your applications have all used it as well to write code on their own projects.
 There are tells that we've all seen 1000 times.
 Everyone knows what you're doing.